 The Company is continuing to closely monitor the impact of the COVID-19 pandemic and is continually assessing its potential effects on our business and our financial performance as well as the businesses of our customers and vendors, including the impact that we may experience if and when the pandemic subsides.
+The Company's supply chain disruptions and related logistical bottlenecks that have impacted our ability to meet strong industrial demand and have also increased costs related to shipping, warehousing, and working capital management.
+While the Company is doing everything it can to mitigate these expenses and the associated timing issues, certain segments - such as truck chassis - have been more impacted than others.
+Where appropriate and feasible, we have implemented pricing adjustments to protect margins and, in tandem, are building inventory to meet our customer requirements.
+In addition, the Company is actively managing costs and working to further streamline operations where needed.
 The Company cannot predict the duration or severity of the COVID-19 pandemic, and we cannot reasonably estimate the financial impact that the COVID-19 outbreak will have on our results and significant estimates going forward.